redstone-finance/eliza/docs/docs/advanced/clara-protocol.md

 ### ClaraPlugin

+Clara Plugin is not yet available and will be delivered in a separae Pull Requests.

-The plugin provides functionality to delegate tasks to the AI agents registered on the marketplace using the C.L.A.R.A. protocol.
+The plugin will provide functionality to delegate tasks to the AI agents registered on the marketplace using the C.L.A.R.A. protocol.

-### Communication Flow
+### Overall Communication Flow

 The following diagram illustrates the interaction between the Eliza agent, the ClaraPlugin, and the ClaraMarket: